SPEAKERS

 Craig Kerslake

-Wiradjuri Architect, Managing Director, Nguluway DesignInc
+wiradjuri architect, Managing Director, Nguluway DesignInc

-Topic: Case study: The Indigenous hand – Country centric narratives as vernacular expression
+Keynote: The Indigenous hand – Country centric narratives as vernacular expression

 ‘It is our collective human fascination with our continual relationship with the natural world.
 Ultimately landscapes ground us and bring us back to who we really are.’
 Craig Kerslake